Crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ and Hecke algebras at a primitive $2\ell$th root of unity: Some real simple modules

 \section{Some real simple modules}

 Throughout this section, unless otherwise specified, we assume that $2<e\in\N$, $I:=\Z/e\Z$, and $q$ is a primitive $e$th root of unity in $F$.

 In \cite{KKKO}, Kang, Kashiwara et al. develop the theory of real simple modules for quantum affine algebras and for quiver Hecke algebras which is proved to be a very powerful tool.
-In \cite[\S5]{HL}, an equivalence between the category of finite dimensional (integral) representations of the affine Hecke algebras of type $A$ and the category of finite dimensional representations of the quiver Hecke algebras of type $A$ is built.
-It is shown in \cite[(5.10)]{HL} that the equivalence is compatible with the convolution products in both sides.
+Rouquier has first presented an isomorphism in \cite[Proposition 3.18]{Rou1} between certain localized forms of affine Hecke algebras and of quiver Hecke algebras.
+It follows from the isomorphism that there is an equivalence (\cite[Theorem 3.19]{Rou1}) between the category of finite dimensional integral representations of the affine Hecke algebras of type $A$ and the category of finite dimensional representations of the quiver Hecke algebras of type $A$.

+Later, using a lift of Brundan-Kleshchev's isomorphism \cite{BK:GradedKL} between cyclotomic Hecke algebras of type $A$ and cyclotomic quiver Hecke algebras of type $A$ to their affine counterparts, the second author of this paper and Fang Li proved in \cite[\S5]{HL} an isomorphism between some generalized Ore localizations of some modified affine Hecke algebras and of the quiver Hecke algebras of type $A$.
+The equivalence between these two finite dimensional modules categories induced by the isomorphisms is compatible with the convolution products on both sides.

 We mimic \cite{KKKO} to give the definition of real simple module in the category of finite dimensional modules over $\HH_n$.

 \begin{dfn} Let $M\in\Rep_I\HH_n$ be a simple module.
 If $M\circ M$ is simple $\HH_n$-module, then we call $M$ a real simple $\HH_n$-module. \end{dfn}